baobach/mlfinpy/docs/index.rst

 the full history of S&P500 Emini futures tick data and available for purchase.

 I am not affiliated with TickData in any way but would like to recommend others to make use of their service.
-The full history cost us about $750 and is worth every penny.
+The full history costs $750 and is worth every penny.
 They have really done a great job at cleaning the data and providing it in a user friendly manner.

 .. _TickData LLC: https://www.tickdata.com/